Berlin Conference: General Act

-The first reference in an international act to the obligations attaching to "spheres of influence" is contained in the Berlin Act.
+The first reference in an international act to the obligations attaching to spheres of influence is contained in the Berlin Act.

 Principle of effective occupation

-The principle of effective occupation stated that powers could acquire rights over colonial lands only if they possessed them or had "effective occupation": if they had treaties with local leaders, flew their flag there and established an administration in the territory to govern it with a police force to keep order.
+The principle of effective occupation stated that a power could acquire rights over colonial lands only if it possessed them or had effective occupation: if it had treaties with local leaders, flew its flag there, and established an administration in the territory to govern it with a police force to keep order.
 The colonial power could also make use of the colony economically.
-That principle became important not only as a basis for the European powers to acquire territorial sovereignty in Africa but also for determining the limits of their respective overseas possessions, as effective occupation served in some instances as a criterion for settling disputes over the boundaries between colonies.
-However, as the Berlin Act was limited in its scope to the lands that fronted on the African coast, European powers in numerous instances later claimed rights over lands in the interior without demonstrating the requirement of effective occupation, as articulated in Article 35 of the Final Act.
+That principle became important not only as a basis for the European powers to acquire territorial sovereignty in Africa but also for delimiting their respective overseas possessions, as effective occupation served in some instances as a criterion for settling colonial boundary disputes.
+However, as the scope of the Berlin Act was limited to the lands that fronted on the African coast, European powers in numerous instances later claimed rights over interior lands without demonstrating the requirement of effective occupation, as articulated in Article 35 of the Final Act.

-At the Berlin Conference, the scope of the Principle of Effective Occupation was heavily contested between Germany and France.
-The Germans, who were new to the continent, essentially believed that as far as the extension of power in Africa was concerned, no colonial power should have any legal right to a territory unless the state exercised strong and effective political control and, if so, only for a limited period of time, essentially an occupational force only.
-However, Britain's view was that Germany was a latecomer to the continent and was assumptively unlikely to gain any new possessions, apart from territories that were already occupied, which were swiftly proving to be more valuable than those occupied by Britain.
+At the Berlin Conference (1884–1885), the interpretation of the Principle of Effective Occupation was a major point of contention, particularly between Germany and France.
+Germany, as a relatively new colonial power in Africa, argued that no state should hold legal rights to a territory unless it exercised strong and continuous political authority there.
+This interpretation implied that colonial control should be based on demonstrable administrative presence and, if necessary, limited to temporary occupation.
+Britain, by contrast, viewed Germany as a latecomer to African colonization and assumed it was unlikely to acquire extensive territories beyond its initial claims—claims that were nonetheless proving to be more valuable than many British possessions.
 That logic caused it to be generally assumed by Britain and France that Germany had an interest in embarrassing the other European powers on the continent and forcing them to give up their possessions if they could not muster a strong political presence.
 On the other side, Britain had large territorial holdings there and wanted to keep them while it minimised its responsibilities and administrative costs.
 In the end, the British view prevailed.